Policy 130 - Student Rights and Responsible Conduct

 4.2 Student resources

-- Students can seek the assistance of the University’s Human Rights Office in navigating the University Policies associated with their Student rights and in obtaining information about potential resources, support and services available to the Student, including a Student who is the subject of an allegation of Breach of Responsible Conduct, depending on the nature of the Student’s needs and the circumstances.
+a.
+Students can seek the assistance of the University’s Human Rights Office in navigating the University Policies associated with their Student rights and in obtaining information about potential resources, support and services available to the Student, including a Student who is the subject of an allegation of Breach of Responsible Conduct, depending on the nature of the Student’s needs and the circumstances.

-- Student associations, formally recognized by the University, offer services to Students aimed at promoting the rights of Students, advocating on their behalf and raising awareness (for example, the ).
+b.
+Student associations, formally recognized by the University, offer services to Students aimed at promoting the rights of Students, advocating on their behalf and raising awareness (for example, the ).

 5. RESPONSIBLE CONDUCT